A short CV is available here.

 "Liquid Landscape: Possession and Floridian Geography."
 Early American Literature 47.1 (2012): 89-114.

-“Climate change is destroying reefs, but the effects are more than ecological.“ The Conversation.
-September 5th, 2023.
+“Climate change is destroying reefs, but the effects are more than ecological.”
+The Conversation (2023).

-“Harriet Beecher Stowe’s Florida.”
-In Once Upon a Time in Florida: Stories of Life in the Land of Promises.
+“Harriet Beecher Stowe’s Florida,” Once Upon a Time in Florida: Stories of Life in the Land of Promises.
 Edited by Jacki Levine.
-University of Florida Press (forthcoming, November 2023).
-Originally published as “Harriet Beecher Stowe’s Florida” in FORUM: The Magazine of the Florida Humanities Council (Fall 2019): 42-45.
+University of Florida Press (2023).

 “Gulf of Knowledge: The Hidden Scientific History of the Early American Southeast.”
-Book review essay, Cameron B. Strang’s Frontiers of Science: Imperialism and Natural Knowledge in the Gulf South Borderlands, 1500-1850 (UNC Press, 2018).
-Southern Spaces (May 2019).
+Southern Spaces (2019).

 "A Book Full of Seaweed."
 Huntington Frontiers Magazine.
 (Spring/Summer 2018): 8-12.